Kx501/cinny-i18n/docs/i18n-guide.md

 - **Direct truncation**: Truncate from the beginning of the original text to ensure key uniqueness
 - **Space handling**: Replace leading or trailing spaces with underscores
 - **Duplicate handling**: When the parent key name is the same as the child group name, prefix the key with an underscore (e.g., `settings` group and `settings` key → `_settings`)
+- **Key name reuse**: Key names can only be reused within the same group

 **Example conversions**: